sconlyshootery/FeatDepth/README.md

 We provide an API interface for you to predict depth and pose from an image sequence and visulize some results.
 They are stored in folder 'scripts'.
 ```
-draw_odometry.py is used to several analytical curves and obtain standard kitti odometry evaluation results.
+draw_odometry.py is used to provide several analytical curves and obtain standard kitti odometry evaluation results.
 ```

 ```
-eval_pose.py is used to obtain kitti odometry evaluation results using the standard used by sfmlearner.
+eval_pose.py is used to obtain kitti odometry evaluation results.
 ```

 ```